Areas of Expertise: What Are They and How To Choose Them

 2. Read the job description

 After you've listed your skills, you can read job descriptions that relate to your industry.
 You could look for project management jobs, for example, to identify the specific keywords that they use for that position.
 Try to read multiple job descriptions that are for similar positions so you can check for overlapping keywords.
 Aim to make a comprehensive list of these words and phrases.
 You can evaluate the list to see if there are any areas of expertise that you could improve upon to help you become a better candidate.

 Once you've made your lists of keywords and skills, you can check for alignments and similarities.
 This means that you check to see if there are any of the same skills on your personal list that are also on your keywords list.
 You can put the skills that overlap on your resume, which can help show the employer that you're an excellent candidate.
 You can add other areas of expertise as well, but try to only add the ones that apply to the job description.

 Explore more articles

-- How To Create a Launch Plan Template (With Example and Tips)
+- How To Write a Pitch in 5 Steps (With Example and Tips)

 - 10 Types of Variables in Research and Statistics

 - Process Layouts: Definition, Benefits and Examples

 - The Importance of Creativity in Business (Plus Benefits)

 - 10 Key Leadership Strengths and How To Develop Them